Overview of North Star Charter School

 The school’s charter articulates the vision of the school’s founders to think critically and to become virtuous citizen leaders in our local and world community.
 The school’s basic philosophical and academic design was centered on research-based curricular models with proven records of success.

 In 2007, the charter was amended to add North Star Charter’s 9th – 12th grade high school, with an emphasis on business and economics.
 In 2009 we earned our International Baccalaureate designation and became an IB World School.

 At A Glance

-North Star utilizes a modified Harbor method; a model that incorporates high expectations for achievement in the elementary grades K – 5.
+North Star’s educational philosophy incorporates high expectations for achievement for both academics and behaviors in the elementary grades K – 5.
 It emphasizes the use of technology and includes an economics thread that is interwoven at all grade levels.